flisanp/ms1-ceramic-studio/README.md

 #### Testing User Stories

 1. As a potential customer I want to visit her shop to find out what products I can buy. ![user story 1](https://github.com/flisanp/ms1-ceramic-studio/blob/master/readme%20assets/screenshots/shop.png)
     - On the landing page is a call to action button that says "SHOP NOW" which leads you to her shop on Etsy.
-The button is in a terracotta color so it clearly stands out from the background.
-On every page is a navbar on the top right with a link to the SHOP which makes it easy to navigate to at all time.
+The button is in a terracotta color to clearly stand out from the background.
+On every page is a navbar on the top right with a link to the SHOP for easy navigation at all time.
 2. As a fan of the ceramist I would like to find where the nearest stockists are located so that I can purchase her products. ![user story 2](https://github.com/flisanp/ms1-ceramic-studio/blob/master/readme%20assets/screenshots/stockists.png)
-    - On every page is a navbar on the top right with a link to the STOCKIST page which makes it easy to navigate to at all time.
+    - On every page is a navbar on the top right with a link to the STOCKIST page for easy navigation at all time.
 On the Stockist page you'll find a list with links to all the stores who keeps her products and where the stores are located.
 3. As a fan of the ceramist I would like to find her social media sites so that I can keep updated about her work. ![user story 3](https://github.com/flisanp/ms1-ceramic-studio/blob/master/readme%20assets/screenshots/socialmedia.png)
     - In the footer on all pages are links to her four social media sites which makes them clearly visible at all time.
 4. As a curious new visitor to the website I would like to know more information about the ceramist and her work. ![user story 4](https://github.com/flisanp/ms1-ceramic-studio/blob/master/readme%20assets/screenshots/about.png)
-    - On every page is a navbar on the top right with a link to the ABOUT page which makes it easy to navigate to at all time.
+    - On every page is a navbar on the top right with a link to the ABOUT page for easy navigation at all time.
 On the About page you can read a bit about her background, the thoughts behind the products the makes and that she does custom work on request.
 5. As a follower on social media I need to find her shop so that I can buy the product I saw in her latest Instagram post. ![user story 5](https://github.com/flisanp/ms1-ceramic-studio/blob/master/readme%20assets/screenshots/shop.png)
    - On the landing page is a call to action button that says "SHOP NOW" which leads you to her shop on Etsy.
-The button is in a terracotta color so it clearly stands out from the background.
-On every page is also a navbar on the top right with a link to the SHOP which makes it easy to navigate to at all time.
+The button is in a terracotta color to clearly stand out from the background.
+On every page is also a navbar on the top right with a link to the SHOP for easy navigation at all time.
 6. As a retailer I would like to view her collection of products to see if it's something I would buy for my store. ![user story 6](https://github.com/flisanp/ms1-ceramic-studio/blob/master/readme%20assets/screenshots/gallery.png)
-    - On every page is a navbar on the top right with a link to the GALLERY page which makes it easy to navigate to at all time.
-The gallery features images of her work.
+    - On every page is a navbar on the top right with a link to the GALLERY page for easy navigation at all time.
+The gallery features images of her work that opens in a fancybox on click.
 7. As a retailer I want to find the contact information so that I can get in touch with her for business inquiries. ![user story 7](https://github.com/flisanp/ms1-ceramic-studio/blob/master/readme%20assets/screenshots/contact.png)
-    - On every page is a navbar on the top right with a link to the CONTACT page which makes it easy to navigate to at all time.
-On the page is a contact form that is easy to fill in for a quick way to get in touch with the ceramist.
+    - On every page is a navbar on the top right with a link to the CONTACT page for easy navigation at all time.
+On the page is a contact form for a quick way to get in touch with the ceramist.

 #### During Development I Fixed The Following Bugs